pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

  >>> xp.getWindowGeometry(windowID)
  (100, 200, 200, 100)

+ Note that a window has geometry even when not visible & :func:`createWindowEx` creates hidden windows by default.
+Make it visible using ``xp.setWindowIsVisible(windowID)``.

  Also supports older calling style where you pass in lists as parameters, the results are copied rather than returned.
 (Don't use this -- it's here really just to help those used to the way C-language SDK worked.)